6 Hidden Cemetery Costs No One Talks About

 2. Burial Vaults Are Not Included

-Most cemeteries require the purchase of a grave liner or burial vault because it protects the cemetery and the remains.
 A grave liner or burial vault covers the remains on at least five sides with concrete—but is not included in the initial purchase of a casket or urn.
 The added stability prevents ground collapse from foot traffic and heavy machinery from above, and can limit deterioration of the casket or urn.

 3. Opening and Closing the Grave